pingcap/tidb/docs/design/2022-03-16-functional-dependency.md

 ### Implementation Overview

-* How to store function dependency?
+* How to store function dependency
-* How to maintain function dependency?
+* How to maintain function dependency
-* How to integrate function dependency with TiDB arch?
+* How to integrate function dependency with TiDB arch

 #### How to store function dependency